Margot J. Pollans

 (914) 422-4354

-Previously, Professor Pollans was a Staff Attorney and Clinical Teaching Fellow at Georgetown University Law Center’s Institute for Public Representation, where she worked on a range of environmental litigation and supervised student clinicians.
+Before joining Haub Law, Professor Pollans was the inaugural academic fellow at UCLA School of Law’s Resnick Program for Food Law and Policy.
+Previously, she was a Staff Attorney and Clinical Teaching Fellow at Georgetown University Law Center’s Institute for Public Representation, where she worked on a range of environmental litigation and supervised student clinicians.
 Following law school, Pollans clerked for the Honorable David Tatel of the U.S. Court of Appeals for the D.C.
 Circuit.
-Her academic work has appeared in a variety of journals including in the California Law Review, the Ohio State Law Journal, the Columbia Journal of Gender and Law, and the Harvard Environmental Law Review.
-She is also the co-author of a casebook, Food Law: Cases & Materials.
+In 2017 she was named “40 Under 40 Rising Stars in Food Policy” by the NYC Food Policy Center.

 Publications